reshmayarlagadda/CampusHub/README.md

-# 🎓 CampusConnect — College Event & Certificate Management System
+# 🎓 CampusHub — College Event & Certificate Management System

 A full-stack **MERN** application for managing college events, student registrations, attendance, and digital certificates — all in one secure, verified portal.